navigator8972/gripper_cloth_envs/README.md

 5. Press SPACE to run the simulation; use UP/DOWN/LEFT/RIGHT/O/P to move and open/close the gripper.

-Note: Many settings seems to be not available in pybullet at the time of testing.
-The tested commits introduce new ways of simulating soft dynamics as DeformableMultiBody, in contrast to original SoftBody.
+Note: The tested commits introduce new ways of simulating soft dynamics as DeformableMultiBody, in contrast to original SoftBody.
 The environment uses a macro USE_DEFORMABLE_BODY in App_GripperCloth.h to disable/enable the old solver.
 The cloth seems more damped for SoftBody while the actuation of the gripper mysteriously breaks after about 2-3 seconds of simulation.
 Need to look into it if that is the engine we would like go with.
+Update on Nov 20th, 2019: Environment with DeformableBody also freezes after around 50s.
+Should be a bug of the new feautre.